MaxKorbmacher/OFAMS_Brain_Age/README.md

 Validation steps:
 - validation in N = 6,608 healthy controls (cross-sectionally).
 (7 independent datasets).
 - validation in N = 748 MS patients and N = 751 matched healthy controls (cross-sectionally.
 (A single patient dataset from the Oslo University Hospital, Norway, and participants from six datasets to match the MS patients: AddNeuroMed, HBN, HCP, Rockland, TOP, UKB).
-- validation in N = 24 adults in their scenescence transitioning from HC to MCI to AD with a total of 1103 scans.
+- validation in N = 24 adults in their senescence transitioning from HC to MCI to AD with a total of 1103 scans.
 (ADNI: Alzheimer's Disease Neuroimaging Initiative).
 - validation in N = 3 healthy controls with a total of 103 scans.
 (BBSC: Bergen Breakfast Scanning Club).

 The cross-sectional healthy control validation sample was age-matched to the current MS sample (using the baseline age).